PierreBarrat/TreeKnit.jl/docs/src/resolving.md

 new_splits[2]
 ```

-The `resolve` function can also be called on more than three trees.
-When called on more than 2 trees it will only introduce splits from one tree into another tree if that split is compatible with all other trees.
+The `resolve!` function can also be called on more than three trees.
+When called on more than 2 trees it will only introduce splits from one tree into another tree if that split is compatible with **all** other trees.
 Take the same 2 trees from before (`t1` and `t2`) and assume we add a third tree `t3`

 ```@setup 3
 using TreeKnit
 t1 = parse_newick_string("(A,(B,C));")
 t2 = parse_newick_string("(A,B,C);")
-t3 = parse_newick_string("(A,B,C);")
 ```
 ```@example 3
+t3 = parse_newick_string("(A,B,C);")
 new_splits = resolve!(t1, t2, t3);
 t2
 t3
 ```
-As the `(B,C)` is compatible with both the 2nd and the 3rd tree it will be introduced in both trees.
+As the `(B,C)` split is compatible with both the 2nd and the 3rd tree it will be introduced in both trees.
 Now assume we add a 4th tree where the `(B,C)` split is no longer compatible.
 Now neither tree `t2` or `t3` will be further resolved.

 ```@setup 4
 using TreeKnit